AV-Lab/Sensor_Setup/README.md

 ### Launch Options

-Start all sensors with a single command:
+Start all sensors with a single command (ouster and ZED):
 ```bash
 ros2 launch sensors launch_all_sensors.py
 ```